-(Mark On [] NT PURSUANT TO SECTION 12(b) or (g) OF GE ACT OF 1934 OR [X] ANNUAL REPORT PURSUA SECURITIES EXCHANGE A ANT TO SECTION 13 or 15(d) OF THE CT OF 1934 For the fiscal year ended Dec cember 31, 2011 OR [] TRANSITION REPORT PUR SECURITIES EXCHANGE A SUANT TO SECTION 13 or 15(d) OF THE CT OF 1934 OR [] SECURITIES EXCHANGE A PURSUANT TO SECTION 13 or 15(d) OF THE CT OF 1934 hell company report For the transition period from to Commission on file number 1-33867 TANKERS LTD. istrant as specified in its charter) of The Marshall Islands ncorporation or organization) lot Applicable egistrant's name into English) Pitts Bay Road, Hamilton, HM 08, Bermuda rinciple executive offices) Telepho Mark Cave Pitts Bay Road, Hamilton, HM 08, Bermuda one: (441) 298-2530 (441) 292-3931 (Name, ile number and Address of Company Contact Person) Securities registered, or to be registered, pursuant to Section 12 t(b) of the Act. e of each class ck, par value of \$0.01 per share Name of each exchange on which registered New York Stock Exchange Securities registered, or to be registered, pursuant to Section 12 e(g) of the Act.
-None Securities for which there is a reporting obligation pursuant to Se ection 15(d) of the Act.
-None annual report.
+(Mark One) [] REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) or (g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR [X] ANNUAL REPORT PURSUANT TO SECTION 13 or 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2012 OR [] TRANSITION REPORT PURSUANT TO SECTION 13 or 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 OR [] SHELL COMPANY REPORT PURSUANT TO SECTION 13 or 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report For the transition period from to Commission file number 1-33867 TEEKAY TANKERS LTD. (Exact name of Registrant as specified in its charter) Republic of The Marshall Islands (Jurisdiction of incorporation or organization) 2 th Floor, Belvedere Building, 69 Pitts Bay Road, Hamilton, HM 08, Bermuda Telephone: (441) 298-2530

+(Address and telephone number of principal executive offices)

+Mark Cave 4th Floor, Belvedere Building, 69 Pitts Bay Road, Hamilton, HM 08, Bermuda Telephone: (441) 298-2530 Fax: (441) 292-3931 (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person)

+Securities registered, or to be registered, pursuant to Section 12(b) of the Act.

+Title of each class Class A common stock, par value of \$0.01 per share Name of each exchange on which registered New York Stock Exchange

+Securities registered, or to be registered, pursuant to Section 12(g) of the Act.